feelpp/feelpp/QuickReference/integrals.md

 ```
 please notice that the order of the parameter is not important, these are <tt>boost</tt> parameters, so you can enter them in the order you want. <br>
 To make it clear, there are two required parameters and 2 optional and they of course can be entered in any order
 provided you give the parameter name.
-If you don't provide the parameter name (that is to say \c _range= or the others) they must be entered in the order they are described
+If you don't provide the parameter name (that is to say `_range` = or the others) they must be entered in the order they are described
 below.

 Required parameters: